clux/modul8/Readme.md

-# Extensible CommonJS Code Sharing with the Browser
+# Extensible CommonJS browser code sharing
 ## Intro

 Write a `main.js` as the application entry point